jflamy/owlcms4/docs/Announcing.md

 ## Intermissions

-See the [Intermissions and Breaks](Breaks) page for how to manage the timers before introduction, before the first snatch, and before clean&jerk.
+See the [Breaks and Ceremonies](Breaks) page for how to manage the timers before introduction, before the first snatch, and before clean&jerk.

 ## Marshall